 Intermediate List

 Again this year we have a large number of objects on the list to try, including many Caldwell items.
 Objects for this year are intended to be interesting, but for the most part not repeat items in recent prior lists (with the exception of the ice giant planets).
-There is a wide variety to choose from, including different temperature stars and pairs, open and globular clusters, nebulae and galaxies.
+There is a wide variety of objects to choose from, including double and multiple stars, a carbon star, and a possible nova!
 Some are fairly challenging, others somewhat easier to find but hopefully just as interesting and rewarding to see.

 When finished, bring your record of observations to the Observing Program table next to the Information Tent to receive your pin.
 Please check the information tent for updates on when the Observing Program table will be staffed, and where it is going to be for the next session.
 Typically it will be manned later in the afternoon.